 Banana Praline Ice Cream

-The dads will love this Banana Praline Ice Cream made special just for them!
+Dad’s love this Banana Praline Ice Cream made special for them!

 Brody & Landon had so much fun making the Banana Praline Ice Cream for Father’s Day.
-They really got into creating something special for daddy.
-They have a very special relationship with their daddy.
-He’s definitely the fun guy.
+They really got into creating something for daddy.
+They have a very special relationship with their daddy, and he’s definitely the fun guy.
 They go swimming, hiking, biking, lizard & bug catching, and camping.
 You name it, they go out and do it.
-This was their way of giving something special back that they made.
+This was their way of giving something special back.

 Actually this is so easy to make, using just a few ingredients.
 I don’t know if people realize how easy it is to make banana ice cream.
 There’s 1 ingredient, frozen bananas, and 4 ingredients for this flavor including the whipped cream topping.
 You will need a good strong blender, or food processor.